Cassandra Pentaghast: Reception

 Cassandra's depiction in Dawn of the Seeker was met with mixed reviews.
 Prior to the release of Inquisition, Kimberly Wallace of Game Informer considered the potential of her return to the series, and thought she could be interesting due to the mystery surrounding her, what she could bring to the group, and how she could develop.

 After Inquisitions release, Cassandra received a positive reception.
 Ray Ivey of Just Adventure noted how, while she seemed "cold and unappealing at first", she grew on him.
 Joe Juba, also from Game Informer, called the character his new "Garrus", a popular party member in the Mass Effect series.
 He appreciated her "detailed and believable character", as well as how she took a more measured approach instead of dealing in extremities.
 Wallace also included the character in their list of "the 10 best sidekicks" in 2014, commenting "she battles with you, but she's also an amazing adviser."

 Inquisition got attention for its female characters.
 Danielle Riendeau, writing for Polygon, praised the female characters, stating that they all were "written with care, attention to detail, and enormous respect".
 Susan Arendt noted how the majority of the Inquisition's leaders were female, and how this was not made a point in Inquisition.
 Arendt commented that had Cassandra been a man, little would change, "but that's exactly why it's so encouraging for her to be a woman".
-GamesRadar's Ashley Reed and Andy Hartup listed her as one of the "most inspirational female characters in games", writing "Cassandra's an unstoppable storm, but one with a calm and quiet eye, too."
+GamesRadars Ashley Reed and Andy Hartup listed her as one of the "most inspirational female characters in games", writing "Cassandra's an unstoppable storm, but one with a calm and quiet eye, too."